Tips on Improving Your FICO Score for Home Buying

-Lenders want to be positive that allowing you a loan isn't a risk for them.
-Your credit score gives lenders an insight into what type of borrower you are solely because of your credit history.
-You'll need a score of at least 740 to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double that of someone with a superior credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+You can qualify for a mortgage with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of an individual having a near perfect FICO score.

-We're used to working with all levels of FICO scores.
+Staying on top of your FICO score is the first step in purchasing a home.
 Call us at (704) 896-2000 and we can help you get on the right track to the home of your dreams.

-You want a higher score, but how do you get there?
+There are strategies to boost your score.
 Improving your FICO score takes time.
-It can be hard to make a significant change in your number with small changes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+It can be rare to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-Here are some ways you can improve your credit score:
+You'll improve your credit score by using these pointers:

-- Apply for gas station cards or store credit.
-For those who have no credit or low credit, department store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and keep up your payments, which will raise your FICO score.
-You should always avoid keeping a large balance for more than a couple of months because these types of cards normally have a higher interest rate.
+- Store cards and gas cards.
+For those who have non-existent credit or low credit, retail credit cards and gas credit cards are ways to get credit, increase your spending limits and keep up your payments, which will raise your FICO score.
+You should always avoid keeping a high balance for too long because these types of cards traditionally have a steeper interest rate.

 - Keep your cards active.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
-But, pay them off in no more than two or three payments.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
+But, pay them off in one or two payments.

-- Keep up with payments.
-Your FICO score plummets with each account that goes to collections.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a bank.
+- Pay on time.
+Your FICO score plummets with every account that goes to collections.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the surest way to prove that you're responsible enough to make payments to a bank.

-- Ensure that your credit history is correct.
-If you find incorrect items on your credit report, contact the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Correct your credit report.
+If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at an even balance than to have all of your debt transferred to one card.
+- Even out your debt.
+At first, this doesn't seem like a good idea.
+But, you don't want to have one card that is at the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at an even balance than to have the bulk of your debt taking up the balance one card.

-Knowing the ways you can raise your credit score, you're one step closer to becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Southern Homes of the Carolinas, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Knowing the ways you can improve your credit score, you're one step closer to becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Southern Homes of the Carolinas, the loan process can be a stress-free experience so you, too, can achieve home ownership.